HHogg/snake/README.md

 ### Notes about the game
 * The code is run in a sandbox worker...
 I haven't tested how secure this is.
 You might be able to cheat ¯\_(ツ)_/¯
 * The code is stored in locale storage, so don't worry if you refresh.
-* The scoring system is rudimentary to say the least, don't take it too seriously.
+* The scoring system is rudimentary to say the least, don't take it too seriously... but the less moves you take the higher your score will be.

-### My current attempt
+### My current attempts

-My current attempt is in [attempt.js](./attempt.js), it uses the A* search algorithm with a Manhattan Heuristic function ([Stanford Theory](http://theory.stanford.edu/~amitp/GameProgramming/Heuristics.html)).

-**However this only works up until it's retrieved that current point, it doesn't account for the environment after the point.** When I visit this next I'll look at putting this together with a strategic technique of leaving gaps.

-Feel free to load it in and improve it, send PRs.
+All of my current attempts can be found in [attempts](./attempts).
+None of them are particularly great.
+Feel free to load them in.

 ### Try it out locally
 ```